ovh/docs/pages/platform/kubernetes-k8s/setting-up-a-persistent-volume/guide.en-ie.md

 ## Storage Classes

-We currently support two [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) on OVHcloud Managed Kubernetes: `cinder-high-speed` and `cinder-classic`, both based on [Cinder](https://docs.openstack.org/cinder/latest/){.external}, the OpenStack Block Storage service.
-The difference between them is the associated physical storage device. `cinder-high-speed` uses SSD, while `cinder-classic` uses traditional spinning disks.
+We currently support two [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) on OVHcloud Managed Kubernetes: `csi-cinder-high-speed` and `csi-cinder-classic`, both based on [Cinder](https://docs.openstack.org/cinder/latest/){.external}, the OpenStack Block Storage service.
+The difference between them is the associated physical storage device. `csi-cinder-high-speed` uses SSD, while `csi-cinder-classic` uses traditional spinning disks.
 Both are distributed transparently, on three physical local replicas.

 When you create a Persistent Volume Claim on your Kubernetes cluster, we provision the Cinder storage into your account.
 This storage is charged according to the OVH [flexible cloud storage prices](https://www.ovh.com/world/public-cloud/storage/additional-disks/){.external}.